 Dr. Gardner is in private practice and is a partner at Community Orthopedics.

 Community Orthopedic Medical Group is one of the largest private orthopedic practices in Orange County.
 Our orthopedic specialists are adept in orthopedic surgery and physical medicine and rehabilitation (physiatry).
 COMG orthopedics specialists are experts in surgical orthopedic care, and non-surgical orthopedic techniques aimed at improving function, while minimizing pain.
-COMG has a superbly trained and compassionate physician team, and an caring support staff.
+COMG has a superbly trained and compassionate physician team, and a caring support staff.

 Everyone at COMG has dedicated their talents to providing you with the finest orthopedic care available.